microsoft/azurelinux/docs.md

 ### Available Packages

 Packages that are currently available can be found [here](https://packages.microsoft.com/cbl-mariner).
+You may add and build packages locally by adding them to your derivative repository.